-Some hotels have review summaries licensed from TrustYou, a third party.
-TrustYou creates review summaries and aggregates scores using reviews from across the web.
+Some hotels have review summaries licensed from TrustYou.
+TrustYou is a third party that creates review summaries and aggregates scores using reviews from across the web.

 A unified hotel reviews section on Google Maps on the computer shows reviews from both Google users and third-party providers.
 With a consolidated list of reviews, users can make more informed decisions on hotels directly from Maps.

 All hotels that work with one of the third-party providers are eligible for the unified hotel reviews section.
-A Google My Business account is not required.
+A Business Profile on Google is not required.

-Note: We cannot provide a full list of eligible third-party providers.
+Important: We can't provide a full list of eligible third-party providers.

 Report incorrect business summaries

 Google tries to show accurate, up-to-date short summaries for businesses.
 We don't remove summaries for being unclear or negative.
 We only remove the following: